Happiness – Connie Francis On Broadway Today

 Happiness – Connie Francis On Broadway Today is a studio album recorded by U. S. Entertainer Connie Francis.
 The album features signature songs from the soundtracks of then current and/or recent Broadway musicals.

 The album was recorded in March 1967 in New York.

+Reception

+Record World put it in its "Albums of the Week" section, along with two other albums, writing, "Connie Francis is coming up 'Happiness' on this package as she strolls down Broadway and sings 'Cabaret,' 'Sherry,' etc."